Graduation Taco Bar: Feed a Crowd Without the Stress

 - Seasoned ground beef, this is the classic and feeds the most people for the least cost

-- Slow cooker shredded chicken, I put this on the night before, and it is ready to go
+- Crock Pot Enchilada Chicken, I put this on the night before, and it is ready to go

 - Pulled pork or pulled beef, another slow cooker favorite that the whole family will love